 She was glum.
 "Yes."

 He felt sorry for her.
-Maybe he had overdone it.
+Maybe he'd overdone it.
 "Dawn.
 I can't protect you when it's daylight.
-I know it's hard but you can't go out."
+I know it's hard, but you can't go out."

 She just nodded.

 Her look hardened.
-"No, It's ok.
+"No, It's okay.
 I'll get used to it."
 She walked into the bathroom.

 He pretended he couldn't hear her crying behind the closed door.